Looking for Personal loans but not getting approval?

 Where is the information of scores and credit is stored?
 The information of everyone’s credit accounts is maintained and stored by the credit-reporting agencies, the credit bureaus.
 There are three largest credit bureaus, Equifax, Experian, and CIBIL TransUnion.
 These bureaus use the individual’s credit information to yield credit scores and whenever the lenders, creditors, and/or businesses desire to evaluate an applicant and their accounts, they purchase the data from the bureaus.

 We are not only targeting those who have credit but we’re also trying to explain the newcomers as well.
-As a newcomer, some of these factors might not apply to you currently, but the fact remains they can positively or negatively affect your score- it all depends on your behavior as a consumer.
+As a newcomer, some of these factors might not apply to you currently, but the fact remains they can positively or negatively affect your score- it all depends on your behaviour as a consumer.
 Hence, educating and gaining knowledge on credit now will certainly enable you to avoid costly mistakes in the near future.

 Let’s find out what are the key factors that could affect your credit score: